Entity Redaction

 Examples of Redaction in Other Views

-When user 'J' opens the view in a diagram, the information will still be redacted.
-This means that any sensitive data that user 'J' does not have permission to access will be hidden or obscured in the diagram.
-This ensures that even in visual representations like Tree Diagrams, the confidentiality of the information is maintained.
-Below is an example of the same document displayed in a Tree Diagram format, with the redacted entities clearly marked.
+When a user opens a diagram with a cross project relationship, the entity is redacted.
+This ensures the integrity of the visual representation of a Tree Diagram and keeps the confidentiality of the information.
+Below is an example of a Tree Diagram, with redacted entities (top branch).
 This feature allows for a comprehensive and secure way of visualizing data while still upholding strict access controls and confidentiality measures.